Dimers on Riemann surfaces II: conformal invariance and scaling limit: Local to global

-where the supremum is over all possible $\bs \eta_{r/2^j}$. \end{prop} \begin{proof} We sketch the proof as idea is similar to the proof of \eqref{aprioriStep3'}.
-Define $\eta_{11}$ to be the first branch, and iteratively define $\eta_{ij}$ to be the branch until the first hit of a previously sampled branch.
-Consider one such path $\eta = \eta_{ij}$ and w
+where the supremum is over all possible $\bs \eta_{r/2^j}$. \end{prop} \begin{proof} We sketch the proof as the idea is similar to the proof of \eqref{aprioriStep3'}.
+Define $\eta_{11}$ to be the first branch, and iteratively define $\eta_{ij}$ to be the branch until the first hit of a previously sampled branch for $1 \le i \le \mathsf{k}, j=1,2$.

 Let $\Xi$ the set of triple points defined in the skeleton $\mathfrak{s}$, which we can think of as all the points where one loop-erased path merges into another.
-Recalling the argument in ${\mathsf{k}}=1$ case, we need some room where no such coalescence take place.
-As in the proof of \eqref{aprioriStep3'}, define a set $\mathsf{A}$ of annuli of exponentially increasing radii, finite but sufficiently large that by pigeonhole at least one annuli contains no point in $\Xi$.
+Recalling the argument in the ${\mathsf{k}}=1$ case, we need some room where no such coalescence take place.
+As in the proof of \eqref{aprioriStep3'}, define a set $\mathsf{A}$ of annuli of exponentially increasing radii, finite but sufficiently large that, by the pigeonhole principle, at least one annuli contains no point in $\Xi$.
 Say that it is $A( r/2^j, r/2^{j-1})$, we can now proceed exactly as for \cref{prop:quantitative} by cutting the paths at $r/2^j$ to bound $\underline{ \lambda}_\cM$ by $\tilde{\mu}_{r/2^j, r/2^{j-1}}$ on that event.
 We leave the details to the reader. \end{proof}